pablodecm/phd_thesis/src/104_chapter_4.md

-model depends on the problem at hand and characteristic and amount of the learning set available, thus it often has to be found by trial-and-error, based on the performance on a validation set as discussed in [Equation @sec:sec:supervised].
+model depends on the problem at hand and characteristic and amount of the learning set available, thus it often has to be found by trial-and-error, based on the performance on a validation set as discussed in [Equation @sec:supervised].
 The output size and choice of activation function in the last transformation often depends on the task at hand.
 For binary classification classification tasks, it is practical to use the sigmoid function